 Genre – fiction, nonfiction, informational

-Attendees may submit their manuscripts, portfolios, and dummies via a special Query Manager link.
+Attendees may submit their manuscripts and portfolios via a special Query Manager link.
 The link will be sent to registrants.